- Reading Time = 15 minutes

 Pound for pound, my pocket pad and pen are the most important physical tools I own.
 They’re always with me to catch the little thoughts that waft through my head during the day: “Buy 5 lbs of four inch deck screws”; “Call Rob D. about shingle order”; “Take photo of spiders in pasture for blog”; “Harvest garlic.”
 I have a pretty good memory, but why tax it unnecessarily with little things?
 More important than this, why waste a trip into town by forgetting some small but vital item to buy?
 No homesteader who expects success can waste unnecessary trips into town.

 I began using pocket pads in 1987, but when electronic organizers came out I used them for more than 10 years.
-I’m back to an actual paper pad now and find it works better than electronics in lots of ways.
+I use my phone now for lots of things, but sometimes an actual paper pad works better than electronics in lots of ways.
 Whether you use a smart phone or paper pad, recording important details during each work day is vital because it boosts efficiency so much.
 And trust me, efficiency is the difference between success and failure on any modern homestead.
 Most people fail at self-reliant living for the simple reason that they don’t get enough useful work done each day to make ends meet.
 This is an easy pitfall to fall into when you don’t have the structure of a regular job to guide you.

 Simply moving quickly as you walk around and perform tasks can boost your self-reliance output by 20% or 30%.
 It’s not about running around frantically, but rather about being deliberate, focussed and efficient.
 Once this becomes a habit, productive work isn’t something you even think about any more.
 It becomes the new normal and you thrive.